skllfi/sparkle/docs/docs/creating-tweaks.md

 !!! note

-    `updatedversion` and `addedversion` are required for all new tweaks
+    `updatedversion` and `addedversion` are required for all new tweaks. or when you update a tweak.

 ## Tweak Categories